bcardi/generator-angular-crud-app/README.md

 ### Step 4: Setup file watchers to compile TypeScript and LESS code

+**Note:** If you are not using WebStorm, you will have to setup grunt or gulp tasks to transpile the TypeScript and LESS files.

 1. Open project in WebStorm
 1. Select “File > Settings > Project Settings > File Watchers”
 1. Create a TypeScript file watcher.
 Accept all defaults unless specified here.